davefowler/thingsilearned/content/2007/06/15/opening-tough-jars-and-bottles-for-tendonitis-sufferers/index.markdown

 - home remedies
 - life
 - tendonitis
+depricated: "This post was created by Vu Dang when it was a group blog/site.
+I'm now depricating all posts that aren't mine as it has become more of a personal site."
 ---

 While I was dealing with tendonitis, I figured out how to open a variety of jars and bottles without too much strain.
 Here are some of the methods I've acquired: